ansys/pymapdl/doc/source/getting_started/wsl.rst

 Connect to an MAPDL instance running in WSL
 ===========================================

-To connect to the WSL instance that is running the MAPDL instance, follow the procedure in
-`Connect to the MAPDL container from Python <pymapdl_connect_to_MAPDL_container_>`_ but specify the IP address of the WSL instance:
+To connect to the WSL instance that is running the MAPDL instance, you need to specify the IP address of the WSL instance:

 .. code:: python